RockefellerArchiveCenter/processing-manual/processing.md

 ### Step 38 - Publish Finding Aid

-- Submit the draft finding aid to the Head of Processing for final review.
+- Submit the draft finding aid to the Assistant Director for Processing for final review.
-- Once approval has been received from the Head of Processing, “check” the publish box at the highest level of the finding aid to publish the guide.
+- Once approval has been received from the Assistant Director for Processing, “check” the publish box at the highest level of the finding aid to publish the guide.
 - If any individual components are NOT to be shown online, uncheck the publish box for the applicable component(s).
 - RAC DIMES automatically updates once a day.
 Newly published guide(s) will be available in DIMES the following day.

-### Step 39 - Submit Any Materials Proposed for Shredding to Head of Processing
+### Step 39 - Submit Any Materials Proposed for Shredding to Assistant Director for Processing

 ### Step 40 - DONE!!!